BIOS3010/Module-5-multiple-alignment/README.md

 ```
 where `[uio-username]` is your UiO-username.

+** Note: you will be asked to type in your password.
+Type this in and press enter.
+But be aware that you will not see the characters being typed in to the terminal.
+This is for security reasons, such that people looking should not get information about how many characters your password consists of.**

 ```diff
 !
 Execute the above command in your terminal, filling in your login details